alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 2. Under home directory create a folder and name it `training`
 3. cd `~`
 4. `mkdir training`
+5. `cd training`
 4. `docker-machine ls`
-5. `docker-machine start default`
-6. `docker-machine ls`
 ![docker1](/images/docker-m-1.png)
+3. `docker-machine stop default`
+4. `docker-machine rm default`
+5. `docker-machine ls`
+5. `docker-machine create --driver virtualbox default`
+6. `docker-machine ls`  <-- you should see the docker engine running.
 5. This should show you all the docker engines that this docker machine is managing.
 Your installation of docker toolbox should have created a docker VM named `default` in the Virtualbox.
-This a ubuntu VM  that runs the docker engine.
+This a boot2docker VM  that runs the docker engine.
 You can use `docker-machine` to manage this docker engine.
 Here are few commands you can run.
+6.

+###Exercise 2
+(Don't do it in the class if you only have 8G RAM)
+####Tune your VM for faster performance
+1. Open up virtual box
+2. Power off the `default VM`.
+Right click and select `power off`.
+2. select the `default` VM
+3. click on `settings`
+4. click on `system` then `Motherboard` , them `processor`
+4. increase the memory to `4G and CPU to 4`. (higher the better)
+5. do not start the VM yet. we will do it in the next exercise.

 ### Exercise-4
 ####Creating source file.